dear advisor: Who should be my first data hire?

 Advice for systematizing Product Market Fit from the very beginning

-Different perspective on who should be your first hire, by Andrew Bartholomew
+Different perspectives on who should be your first hire:

 Advice for structuring and aligning your Data Team: